leynos/crate-tools/docs/usage-guide.md

 The `lading` command-line tool orchestrates versioning and publication tasks for Rust workspaces.
-This guide documents the CLI scaffolding introduced in roadmap Step 1.1 and will expand as additional behaviour lands.
+This guide documents the CLI scaffolding introduced in roadmap Step 1.1 and the manifest version propagation delivered in Step 2.1.

 ## Installation and invocation